-Organised under the Croatian Chairmanship of the CM, this year meeting will take place in Rijeka (Croatia) and is also part of the Rijeka Capital of Culture 2020 programme of work.
+Organised under the Croatian Chairmanship of the CM, this year meeting took place in Rijeka (Croatia) and was also part of the Rijeka Capital of Culture 2020 programme of work.

-Among the main highlights, ICC Coordinators will work in groups to review the ICC policy assessment tool (ICC Index questionnaire), discuss the model strategy for national inclusive integration policies that is object of the ICC Policy Lab initiative, and explore new approaches to setting-up intercultural councils.
+Among the main highlights, ICC Coordinators worked in groups to review the ICC policy assessment tool (ICC Index questionnaire), discussed the model strategy for national inclusive integration policies that is object of the ICC Policy Lab initiative, and explored new approaches to setting-up intercultural councils.

-Participants will also get brainstorming sessions on new methodologies in the field of: conflict mediation; countering islamophobia; promoting diversity through inclusive business models; minimising gentrification and urban segregation; promoting urban safety and community policing, participatory democracy in the intercultural city; preventing discrimination through an intersectional perspective; and the Intercultural Citizenship test.
-Moreover, the consolidated draft of the revised Intercultural Cities Step-by-step guide will be presented.
+Participants further brainstormed on new methodologies in the field of: conflict mediation; countering islamophobia; promoting diversity through inclusive business models; minimising gentrification and urban segregation; promoting urban safety and community policing, participatory democracy in the intercultural city; preventing discrimination through an intersectional perspective; and the Intercultural Citizenship test.
+Moreover, the consolidated draft of the revised Intercultural Cities Step-by-step guide was presented.

-Finally, an exchange of views with the religious communities in Rijeka and a field visit to the neighbourhoods that are implementing participatory mapping of Rijeka’s diverse cultural heritage through the joint EU-COE project STEPs are included in the optional programme of the event.
+Finally, an exchange of views with the religious communities in Rijeka and a field visit to the neighbourhoods that implemented participatory mapping of Rijeka’s diverse cultural heritage through the joint EU-COE project STEPs were included in the optional programme of the event.

 - Intercultural Citizenship Test